Saphareas/Andor-Custom-Cards-Builder/Readme.md

 # Andor Custom Cards Builder

 This is a Fan-project for the board game 'The Legends of Andor'.
-You can write your own campaigns for this game and I thought I'd build something that generates original-looking cards out of plain text.
+You can write your own campaigns for this game and I thought I'd build something that generates original-looking game assets out of plain text.

-I plan to upload the generator as NPM package and wrap as an Electron App with a (hopefully) nice GUI.
+I plan to upload this generator as NPM package and wrap as an Electron App with a (hopefully) nice GUI.

 ## Installation